mekh/eth-sci/README.md

 ## Usage
 Following modules are being exported by the library:

-- `**Interface**` - general-purpose class.
-Requires ABI, can be used as a parent class.
+- **`Interface`** - general-purpose class.
+Requires ABI, can be used directly or as a parent class.
-- `**Web3**` - returns the web3 instance activated by a provider.
+- **`Web3`** - returns the web3 instance activated by a provider.
 The type of the provider is defined out of the protocol type (web socket, http, ipc).
 Supports mnemonic and a private key(s) authorization types.
-- `**ERC20**` - derived from the Interface class; can be used for accessing the ERC20 tokens' standard methods (name, symbol, totalSupply, etc.)
+- **`ERC20`** - derived from the Interface class; can be used for accessing the ERC20 tokens' standard methods (name, symbol, totalSupply, etc.)
-- `**utils**` - a set of utils that includes a 'compile' module - it compiles the source code and returns an object containing abi and bytecode
+- **`utils`** - a set of utils that includes a 'compile' module - it compiles the source code and returns an object containing abi and bytecode
-- `**setLogger**` - a function that sets a logger (see below)
+- **`setLogger`** - a function that sets a logger (see below)

 It supports both promises and the async-await calls with or without the callbacks.